What Is The Best Pump For My Pool? Single, Two or Variable Speed?

 Why do I need a pool pump?

-The entire volume of water in your pool needs to be circulated through your filter and chlorinator every day during an Australian summer as a minimum.
+The entire volume of water in your pool needs to be circulated through your filter and chlorinator 1.5 times every day during an Australian summer as a minimum.
 The diagram below shows the general process.

 The Basic Concept of Pool Filtration